lmadevv/HypeClips/README.md

 ```

 ## Acknowledgements
-Icons used in the front-end folder are from https://freeicons.io/icon-list/technology-icons-2.
+Icons used in the front-end folder are from https://freeicons.io/icon-list/technology-icons-2 and https://freeicons.io/ecommerce-icons/home-icon-icon.